tgip-work/gitlab-runner/README.md

 ## I can't find my new runner in Gitlab

 * Make sure you are in the right Gitlab, e.g. gitlab.com or your enterprise Gitlab.

+* Make sure your runner was registered to the correct Gitlab, , e.g. gitlab.com or your enterprise Gitlab.

 * Check the registration token used for assigning the runner to a project.